Adsense

 1. Damage to Soil Health

-• Continuous use of chemical fertilizers reduces soil organic matter.
+• Continuous use of chemical fertilizers depletes soil organic matter.

 2. Water Pollution

-• Excess fertilizers leach into groundwater and surface water.
+• Excess fertilizers leach into groundwater or run off into surface water bodies.

 3. Harm to Human Health

-• Long-term exposure can cause health problems such as cancer, hormonal imbalance, nervous system disorders, and respiratory issues.
+• Long-term exposure has been linked to serious health issues, including cancer, hormonal imbalances, nervous system disorders, and respiratory diseases.

-• Farmers and farm workers are at high risk due to direct exposure.
+• Farmers and agricultural workers face the highest risk due to direct handling and exposure.

 4. Destruction of Beneficial Organisms

-• Pesticides kill not only pests but also useful insects like bees, butterflies, and natural predators.
+• Pesticides do not discriminate; they kill not only target pests but also useful insects like bees, butterflies, and natural pest predators.

-• Reduces pollination and disrupts the natural ecosystem balance.
+• This reduces pollination rates and disrupts the natural ecosystem balance, often leading to new pest outbreaks.

 5. Pest Resistance